What is there to see and do?

 Winter: -2-7°C (28-45°F)

-Temperatures do vary considerably at altitude, so we recommend taking something warm if you are planning to explore the mountains.
+Temperatures do vary considerably at altitude, so we recommend taking something warm even in the summer if you are planning to explore the mountains.

 Do I need proper boots for walking?